ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Debug.md

 ## Debug

 Mbed OS provides a set of debug functions that you can use to output debug messages to `STDIO` at runtime. `mbed_debug.h` declares these functions, which are available only in debug builds.
 The `debug` function is a printf-style function that takes a format string followed by arguments.
-The below are some sample usages.
+Below are some sample usages.

 ```C
 void *operator new(std::size_t count) {